Crashing the Gates (play)

 Crashing the Gates is a play written by James M. Cain and produced by Philip Goodman in 1926.

 The play’s plot dramatizes the labor struggles in the West Virginia coal mines of the 1920s and the evangelical Christian fundamentalism prevalent among poor whites in the region.
 The tragic denouement anticipates the exposure of pseudo-clericism in Sinclair Lewis’ Elmer Gantry (1927).

-Crashing the Gates opened in New England, but it's didactic theme and profanity displeased audiences and the play closed shortly after its debut.
+Crashing the Gates opened in New England, but its didactic theme and profanity displeased audiences and the play closed shortly after its debut.

-Plot Summary
+Plot summary

 Crashing the Gates is set in a rural coal mining region of West Virginia during the violent struggles for the unionization of mine workers.
 The chief protagonist is Linda Hicks, an uneducated Christian fanatic who eagerly awaits the Second Coming of Christ.
 Her husband is the unemployed and demoralized Buzz Hicks.
 Their son Oakey is an invalid, crippled in a mining accident.
 Their daughter, Sally Jewell, is an adoptee.
 When the itinerant con-man and charismatic preacher, Syd Gody, arrives in the community Linda accepts him as the Savior; Gody seduces her.

 Linda’s evangelical fervor leads Gody to believe he is the returned Messiah.
 He unsuccessfully attempts to raise the dead from a local cemetery.
 When Gosy fails to heal Linda’s son, the boy exposes his charlatanism.
 Gody repents, and offers his gun to Oakey to kill him.
 The boy accidentally shoots himself with the weapon, and Gody is detained as the suspected murderer.
 When Sally discovers her step-brother's death, she flees hysterically from his corpse, and is shot down by her step-father Buzz, mistaking her for Syd Gody.
 Gody is cleared of the murder charge, but renounces his evangelical illusions and returns to work in the mines.

 Linda remains loyal to both her faith and to Gody.